-What happens to the people who visit your website but never call, email you or fill out a short form?
+What happens to the people who visit your website but never click the CTA, call, email you or fill out a short form?

 What about the people that you see “open” your emails in your email campaigns?
 Why don’t they contact you?

-There are many reasons why people don’t take the time to pursue the next step with your company, whether that be requesting a demo if you’re a fintech vendor or contacting you for more information on any other mortgage industry product or service.
+There are many reasons why people don’t take the time to pursue the next step with your company.

 Whatever the reason, the bottom line is they’re now gone.
 The first impression you made can be quickly forgotten once they move on.

 Retargeting technology gives you the opportunity to make a second, third, fourth impression and more.

 What is retargeting?